Auckland cricket team: Overview

 The Auckland Cricket Association is the most successful major association in New Zealand cricket history.
-The Auckland side has won the Plunket Shield 28 times, including a four-year winning streak between 1936 and 1940.
-The large population base that Auckland have to pick from has contributed to the side's success and produced a large number of the national team's players.
+Auckland have won the Plunket Shield 28 times, including a four-year winning streak between 1936 and 1940.
+The large population base that Auckland have to pick from has contributed to the team's success and produced a large number of the national team's players.
 Since the introduction of List A cricket in the 1970s, Auckland have won twelve one-day competitions with the most recent in the 2021/22 season.

 Early years

 Auckland were the first New Zealand team to visit another province, travelling to Wellington to play Wellington in a one-day match in March 1860, which Auckland won.

 The Auckland Cricket Association was founded in 1873.
 Auckland played their first first-class game against Canterbury the same year.
 They were the third major association founded in New Zealand after Canterbury and Otago, and just before Wellington.
 The match against Canterbury was part of the first tour undertaken by a New Zealand provincial team, when over three weeks in November and December 1873 Auckland played in Dunedin, Christchurch, Wellington and Nelson, winning all four matches.

 It was not until 1906-07 that the team first competed in structured competition after the donation of the Plunket Shield by the then Governor-General, William Plunket.
 In the first season of the challenge competition, in 1907–08, Auckland defeated Canterbury to win their first title.
 They held the Plunket Shield several times between 1908 and 1921, when the competition was changed to a round-robin format.